mfogel/geojson-cli-difference/README.md

 # geojson-cli-difference

-Subtract polygon/multipolygons in your geojson files from each other.
+Subtract Polygons & MultiPolygons in your GeoJSON files from each other.

 ## Quickstart